The Rocks Self-Guided Walk Sydney

 The Australian Hotel does excellent beer paddles.

 The Australian Hotel is an excellent choice if you want to taste a couple of Aussie classics on a pizza.
-They have options with Kangaroo or Emu!
+They have options with kangaroo or emu!
 They also do beer tasting paddles, although partaking in one of these might see your walk come to an end 🙂

 We have a detailed article on the Pubs of the Rocks if you would like to explore more of their fascinating history.

 Stop 10.
-The Big Dig site
+The Big Dig Site

 The Big Dig excavation site is our next stop.
 Head south past the Australian Hotel till you reach the Sydney Harbour Youth Hostel.